 The last thing a project manager wants is to have stakeholders interrupting their day-to-day operations managing a project with questions about progress and spending.
 These are legitimate questions, but if a project manager doesn’t own that conversation it will pull them away from essential project work and could even jeopardize the project plan.

 Of course, not all stakeholders are clients.
 Anyone with a vested interest in the project is a stakeholder.
-Team members are stakeholders.
-Managing their expectations will build trust and develop greater relationships with the team, boosting morale and productivity.
-Managing stakeholder expectations is so important because it leads to a smooth-running project.
+Team members are also stakeholders and managing their expectations is one of the most important aspects of stakeholder management process because it will build trust and develop greater relationships with the team, boosting morale and productivity, which leads to a smooth-running project.

 How to Manage Stakeholder Expectations in 6 Steps